 One possible answer is suggested by a reference to William being a waterman on his daughter Ann Selina’s marriage certificate (to Thomas OLIVER) in 1897.
 In the 1891 census, there is a William Walton, age 36, who is a waterman on the barge “Mersey” in Widnes.
 He was born in Oldbury, Staffordshire and is living with a Kate Walton (age 32 and born in Widnes) who is living with him as his wife.

-Update September 2015: A report in the Liverpool Mercury, dated Tuesday 25 July 1882, reveals that a labourer William WALTON of Old Marsh Widnes was charged with criminally assaulting Anne NIXON, a 12 year old girl, and was subsequently commited for trial.
+Update September 2015: A report in the Liverpool Mercury, dated Tuesday 25 July 1882, reveals that a labourer William WALTON of Old Marsh Widnes was charged with criminally assaulting Anne NIXON, a 12 year old girl; he was subsequently commited for trial.
 A later report in the Manchester Courier and Lancashire General Advertiser, dated Tuesday August 2nd 1882, records that a William WALTON of Widnes was sentenced to 7 years penal servitude for feloniously assaulting 12 year old Hannah NIXON on the 17th of December last.
 The Calendar Of Prisoners Tried At The Assizes (Series: HO140, Piece Number: 59, Page Number: 28) details the outcome of the trial for a 24 year old William WALTON, which accords with the newspaper reports above.
-This is almost certainly our William as both the the age and residence, Old Marsh, tally.
-This would explain why he and his wife Mary Ann separated and she ended up boarding with William McNAMARA, as seen in the 1891 census.
+This is almost certainly our William as both the the age and residence (Old Marsh) tally.
+His being in prison would account for why his wife and daughters were boarding with William McNAMARA in the 1891 census.

-2. In the Edgworth Admissions records, it states that Mary Ann and Katie’s father died in February 1905.
-They couldn’t be referring to William WALTON as he had died 6 years earlier, so who is their father?
+- The Edgworth Admissions record states that Mary Ann and Katie’s father died in February 1905.
+They couldn’t be referring to William WALTON as he had died 6 years earlier, so who was their father?